Report on SPR Conference, September 2010

 Near Death Experiences are an area which has been attracting an increasing volume of research and publicity.
 David Rousseau discussed their signficance for building a comprehensive model of mind-body relationship which he is developing.

 The other talk was was given by Erlendur Haraldsson before (instead of after!) dinner on Saturday, on the subject of the Icelandic medium Indridi Indridason and a fire which occurred in Copenhagen in 1905.
-This was communicated through Indridason during a sitting 1,300 miles away in Reykjavik.
-The ‘communicator’, Emil Jensen, had existed, and weighing up the various alternative explanations, Haraldsson felt that communication by the discarnate Jensen seemed the most likely.
+This was communicated through Indridi during a sitting 1,300 miles away in Reykjavik.
+The alleged communicator, Emil Jensen, had existed, and weighing up the various alternative explanations, Erlendur felt that communication by the discarnate Jensen seemed the most likely of them.

 We owe a vote of thanks to the organisers of this year’s Conference, in particular Chris Roe and Peter Johnson, for making this such an interesting and smooth-running occasion.
 And we are already looking forward to the next one!